Academic integrity

 Complete the Academic Integrity Awareness module

-This is a mandatory module for all new students.
-We strongly recommend all students complete it to understand what academic integrity is, how to maintain it, your responsibilities as a student, and how to protect yourself from accidental breaches.
+The Academic Integrity Awareness module will help you understand what academic integrity is, how to maintain it, your responsibilities as a student, and how to protect yourself from accidental breaches.

 Already completed the module?